 Wajahat Abbas Kazmi

-Overview of situation for LGBTQI in Pakistan
+An overview of the LGBTQI situation, in Pakistan

 WAJAHAT ABBAS KAZMI (DIRECTOR – PRODUCER)

-PIER CESARE NOTARO (CO- PRODUCER, PRODUCTION HEAD)
+PIER CESARE NOTARO (CO- PRODUCER, HEAD OF PRODUCTION)

 ZEESHAN KAZMI (WRITER)